 Start, Stop, and Restart instances of the MySQL Server.

 Automatically detects (and adds) new MySQL Server services.
-These are listed under Manage Services, and may also be configured.
+These are listed under Manage Monitored Items, and may also be configured.

-Links to other applications like MySQL Workbench, Windows Installer, and the MySQL Utilities.
+Links to other applications like MySQL Workbench, MySQL Installer, and the MySQL Utilities.
 For example, choosing Configure Instance will load the MySQL Workbench Server Administration window for that particular instance.

 The MySQL Notifier for Microsoft Windows resides in the system tray and provides visual status information for your MySQL Server instances.
 A green icon is displayed at the top left corner of the tray icon if the current MySQL Server is running, or a red icon if the service is stopped.